bmsohwinc/my-cp/notes.md

 8. Math tricks and optimizations
     - Time can be O(n), but even memory can be optimized from O(2) to O(1)
     - Time optimized from O(log n) to O(1) -- these can be very specific, needing lot of math knowledge
+    - Finding if a number n is power of b -- a very sleek solution
+        - You can have the usual way of O(log_b n) solution of repeated division
+        - But there is O(1) way 😜
+            - Get the max number with that power b less than INT_MAX
+            - Then check if n divides the max_power. **_BOOM_**
     - check: link8
 9. Bit manipulations -- **_closest to superpower. really._**
     - It's weird to understand sometimes